YuxianMeng/pointer-network-tensorflow/README.md

 # pointer-network-tensorflow

-An implementation of <Pointer Networks>, http://arxiv.org/abs/1506.03134
+A TensorFlow implementation of [Pointer Networks](https://arxiv.org/abs/1506.03134).

+A little difference: Use bidirecitional LSTM as an encoder